 - One of our brides had a panic attack before walking down the aisle, we and family calmed her down.

 - Groomsman disappeared at the end of the evening.
 Stole a golf cart and drove it two miles before abandoning it.
 (Okay we didn’t have anything to fix with this, but it’s still a funny story).

-- Truck carrying the cake broke down in 100 degree weather.
-Cake ended up on time, just a little more icing than normal.
+- A truck carrying the cake broke down in 100-degree weather.
+The cake ended up on time, just a little more icing than normal.
 No one ever knew.

-- Stage collapsed during setup for the band.
+- The stage collapsed during setup for the band.
 Drummer/emcee hurt his arm, almost didn’t get to play but he pushed through.

 - High winds and rain came down hard during the church ceremony and almost toppled the 5 tier, coconut wedding cake.
 Two caterers and one of our team members held the table as coconut flakes blew … it looked like it was snowing.

-- Gorgeous outdoor, classy private residence wedding reception — first wave of storms brought quarter-inch hail, sky to ground lightning and a heavy downpour just after the salads were served.
-Band cords were submerged in water, however the sound tech stayed to play music from iPod.
+- Gorgeous outdoor, classy private residence wedding reception — the first wave of storms brought quarter-inch hail, the sky to ground lightning, and a heavy downpour just after the salads were served.
+Band cords were submerged in water, however, the sound tech stayed to play music from iPod.
 Food was salvaged and served buffet.
-Double rainbow appeared (and during the couple’s honeymoon in South Africa, they saw another double rainbow).
+A double rainbow appeared (and during the couple’s honeymoon in South Africa, they saw another double rainbow).
 Still a GREAT wedding reception.